itpp-labs/misc-addons/website_sale_stock_status/README.rst

 Puts ribbons text at the product page.

-Disables "Add to cart" future if product is discontinued.
+Disables "Add to cart" feature if product is discontinued.

 Tested on Odoo 8.0 f8d5a6727d3e8d428d9bef93da7ba6b11f344284.